wagtail/wagtail/docs/reference/contrib/modeladmin/indexview.rst

 Searching is all handled via Django's queryset API, rather than using the Wagtail's search backend.
-This means it will work for all models, whatever search back-end your project is using, and without any further setup needed.
+This means it will work for all models, whatever search backend your project is using, and without any additional setup or configuration.

 .. _modeladmin_ordering: